qingkaishi/canary/README.md

 opt -load dyckaa.so -lowerinvoke  -dyckaa -basicaa  <bitcode_file> -o <output_file>
 ```

-* -inter-aa-eval
+* -print-alias-set-info
-This is a modified version of -aa-eval. -aa-eval only can be used to evaluate
-intra-procedure alias analysis.
+This will print the evaluation of alias sets and outputs all alias sets, and their
+relations (dot style).

 * -count-fp
 Count how many functions that a function pointer may point to.

 * -dot-may-callgraph
 This option is used to print a call graph based on the alias analysis.
 You can use it with -with-labels option, which will add lables (call insts)
 to the edges in the call graphs.

-* -alias-sets
-Outputs all alias sets.

-* -dot-alias-sets
-Print the relatoins between alias sets (dot style).

 * -leap-transformer
 A transformer for LEAP.
 Please read ``LEAP: lightweight deterministic